Cantera/cantera/doc/sphinx/reference/thermo/phase-thermo.md

   Implemented by class {ct}`IdealGasPhase`.

 (sec-Redlich-Kwong-phase)=
-Redlich-Kwong Real Gas
+Redlich-Kwong Real Gas Mixture
 : A multi-species real gas following the Redlich-Kwong equation of state.
 Defined in the YAML format by specifying [`Redlich-Kwong`](sec-yaml-Redlich-Kwong) in the `thermo` field of the phase definition.
 Implemented by class {ct}`RedlichKwongMFTP`.

 (sec-Peng-Robinson-phase)=
-Peng-Robinson Real Gas
+Peng-Robinson Real Gas Mixture
 : A multi-species real gas following the Peng-Robinson equation of state.
 Defined in the YAML format by specifying [`Peng-Robinson`](sec-yaml-Peng-Robinson) in the `thermo` field of the phase definition.
 Implemented by class {ct}`PengRobinson`.